aqueous fluid flow, shown in blue (blue)

 sudden, perhaps one day coming out of the dark into a well lit

 room, as the pupil reaches a 'mid-dilated' size.
 This causes

-The blockage may be more gradual, 'chronic narrow angle glaucoma'.
+The blockage may be more gradual, 'chronic narrow angle glaucoma', this page.

 Alternatively, you may have open angle

 blockage may develop...'open angle glaucoma with narrow angles'.
 There are many different terms used